paulobeckhauser/mlops_finances/README.md

 > *package to do ... and ... in our project*.
 >
 > Answer:
+For our project we used TorchMetrics, whicg can ensure reliable monitoring and comparison of your model's performance, such as accuracy metric, across experiments.

-We used the third-party framework PyTorch Forecasting in our project.
-This framework was instrumental in handling the time-series forecasting aspect of our work, which involved predicting the parity price of USD/CHF combined with economic calendar data.

-PyTorch Forecasting provided us with powerful tools such as the Temporal Fusion Transformer (TFT) model, which performs well in capturing relationships across time-varying covariates and static features.
-We leveraged its functionality to preprocess the dataset using the TimeSeriesDataSet class, which simplified managing encoder-decoder windows and handling covariates.
+We tried to use the third-party framework PyTorch Forecasting in our project, but couldn't implemented in the correct way, since some data preprocessing is necessary.
+So it is in the backlog list to be implemented.
+PyTorch Forecasting helps in handling the time-series forecasting aspect of our work, which involved predicting the parity price of USD/CHF combined with economic calendar data.
+It provides powerful tools such as the Temporal Fusion Transformer (TFT) model, which performs well in capturing relationships across time-varying covariates and static features.

-The framework integration with PyTorch Lightning allowed us to streamline the training process and experiment with various hyperparameters efficiently.
-The ability to visualize predictions and interpret model components, such as attention weights, added significant value to our analysis and model refinement.

 ## Coding environment